-☐ Mac OS 8.6, or a later version, is required.
+☐ The required version of Mac OS is 8.6 or later.
+(Mac OS X Classic environment is supported.)

 - ☐ To print from a Macintosh, the optional module that includes PostScript 3 must be expanded. - ☐ To use a Macintosh, you need to install Adobe PS Printer Driver from the CD-ROM with the module that includes PostScript 3.